 - Learn about your competitors and their customers to gain insights and highlight advantages;

-So, Is It the Official Twitter API or Third-party Solution?
+So, Is It the Official Twitter API or a Third-party Solution?

-Overall, private API is a highly attractive option for businesses and individuals seeking to harness the power of social media data.
+Overall, that’s what makes third-party and private APIs a highly attractive option for businesses and individuals seeking to harness the power of social media data.

 Extract data from four social media networks with Data365 API